Act Like a Radiologist: Radiology Report Generation across Anatomical Regions: Related Works

-We seek to construct a general knowledge set $\mathfrak{S}$ that covers the most common abnormalities or findings in the radiology reports.
-For convenience, we call each item in this knowledge set a topic like~\cite{liu2021exploring,zhang2020radiology}.
-While they develop a knowledge graph, the relations (edges) between topics (nodes) cannot be updated during training, which limits its effectiveness for exploiting implicit relationships.
-Furthermore, this knowledge graph focuses on chest X-rays only, which restricts its applicability to other body parts and broader use cases.
-Thus, we have reorganized the topics in our knowledge set such that they cover the medical terminologies relevant to a broad range of body parts without pre-defined and fixed relations.
+Radiology report generation focuses on medical imaging data to produce detailed and accurate reports that encapsulate findings, interpretations, and diagnoses from medical images.
+Previous works~\cite{jing2017automatic,wang2021self,xue2018multimodal,yuan2019automatic} employ a hierarchical LSTM for the long paragraph generation in medical reports.
+To further enhance performance, several studies~\cite{chen2022cross,chen2020generating,li2022cross,wang2022automated,wang2023metransformer,hou2023recap} adopt a Transformer as the report decoder, leading to notable improvements in results.
+Moreover, to capture the radiology terminologies and their semantic relationships, recent works~\cite{li2023dynamic,liu2021exploring,liu2021auto,zhang2020radiology} explore the incorporation of knowledge graphs as inputs or optimisation constraints (\eg, classification labels) in the generation process.
+However, these models are designed based on a single-dataset training-testing paradigm, while radiologists often write reports according to radiology images \wrt various body regions, including chest, abdomen, \etc. When these models are applied directly to another dataset that contains different body regions, they often encounter significant performance degradation issues.

-To better build a generic knowledge base, following~\cite{willemink2020preparing}, we adopt one of the most useful natural language processing methods, called topic modelling, on the database, that seeks to characterize the knowledge for each body part with a series of topics namely $\mathcal{G}$. \yutong{Specifically, we first use spacy~\cite{neumann-etal-2019-scispacy}, currently the most popular entity detection tool, to extract the medical entities and obtain the $50$ most frequent words for each body part.
-Then $20\sim30$ most critical words are further filtered by radiologists to create the existing knowledge base.} Mathematically, the general set $\mathfrak{S}$ can be defined as $\mathfrak{S}=\mathcal{G}_1\cup\mathcal{G}_2\cup...$.
-Due to the page limit, we put the detailed knowledge base in supplementary A.
+While other knowledge-based models like~\cite{liu2021exploring,yang2022knowledge} develop a knowledge graph, the relations (edges) between topics (nodes) cannot be updated during training, which limits its effectiveness for exploiting implicit relationships.
+Besides, this graph focuses on chest X-rays only, restricting its applicability to other anatomical regions.
+Thus, we tend to reorganise the topics in our knowledge set such that they cover the medical terminologies relevant to a broad range of body regions without predefined and fixed relations, where the relations are learnable.